Holiday Home Insurance in NZ

 It’s a common misconception that insurance will be the same for both traditional rental properties and holiday homes or short-term rental properties.
 This often leads to the assumption that standard insurance coverage is enough.

-Owning a holiday home, you're exposed to a few more unique circumstances, such as break-ins due to the property being vacant for extended periods, and accidental damage that may happen as guests stay at your property.
+Owning a holiday home exposes you to a few more unique circumstances, such as break-ins due to the property being vacant for extended periods, and accidental damage that may happen when guests stay at your property.

 Whether your home is consistently available on Airbnb or reserved for personal use, it’s crucial to understand the intricacies of your insurance coverage.

-We'll look at the key considerations for holiday home and short-term rental insurance.
+Below, we’ll look at the key considerations for holiday home and short-term rental insurance and provide tips to help you navigate the complexities of holiday home insurance, securing peace of mind.

-Standard home rental insurance in New Zealand is typically designed for properties that serve as primary residences or are constantly occupied by tenants.
+Standard home rental insurance in New Zealand is typically designed for properties that serve as primary residences or are those with long-term tenants.

 On the flip side, holiday home insurance caters to secondary residences, often used intermittently for vacations or short-term rentals.